Constraints on warm power-law inflation in light of Planck results: Consistency Of Power-Law Potential In strong dissipative Regime

 \section{Consistency Of Power-Law Potential In strong dissipative Regime}

-In the rule of the strong dissipative regime $Q\gg1$, so under slow-roll approximation the Friedman and evolution scalar field equations for an inflation potential $\ V(\phi)={V_0}\,{\phi^{k}}$, i. e. the Eqs. (\ref{Freq}) and (\ref{phidot}) take the following form
+Here we want to continue our calculations {this time} for strong dissipation regimes namely $Q\gg1$. {Clearly} by considering Eqs. (\ref{Freq}), (\ref{phidot}), (\ref{Potential}) and slow-roll approximation, the Friedman and evolution scalar field equations take the following form respectively,

-where sign subscript $(,\phi)$ as previously said, stand for derivative with respect to $\phi$.
-Using the Eqs. (\ref{rhor}),(\ref{Gamma}) and (\ref{phidotstrong}) for the above inflation potential